teiniker/teiniker-lectures-securedesign/secure-design/web-services/api-security-basics/api-clients/HttpClient-TLS-JSON-ArticleService/README.md

-# Example: HTTP Client for the BookService API
+# Example: HTTP Client for the ArticleService API (JSON/Java Converter)

 In this example, we use the Jackson library to convert between JSON strings and Java objects.